arief25ramadhan/advanced-lane-finding-1/README.md

 A perspective transform is useful to detect the lane pixels and especially to fit curves on them.
 The transform warps the road image into a "birds-eye view", as if we were looking down on the road from above.

-The transform was implemented in the `perspective_tr()` function (lines #100-113 of *AdvancedLaneFinding.py*).
+The transform was implemented in the `perspective_tr()` function (in *AdvancedLaneFinding.py*).
 The heart of this function is the `cv2.getPerspectiveTransform()` function which calculates the transform matrix based on given source and destination points.
 I also calculated the inverse matrix here, which is useful later when we warp the curves back onto the output image.

 I chose the following source and destination points using a frame with a straight road section: